Gyaanendra/aiswebsite-new/README.md

 # made by RL Team

-Welcome to the repository for the **Gyaanendra AI Website**, a modern and interactive web experience built with Next.js, Tailwind CSS, and various exciting animations.
+Welcome to the repository for the **AIS Website**, a modern and interactive web experience built with Next.js, Tailwind CSS, and various exciting animations.
 This site features AI-related content, animations, and a dynamic layout that adapts to different sections of the website.

 ## Table of Contents